The Database Connection screen allows you to customize your database connection settings and backup schedule.

 - Click Save.

-- Click Restart Web Help Desk to enable your new database connection settings.
+Click Restart Web Help Desk to restart the application and the Apache Tomcat web server.
+This process enables your new database connection settings.